Stake vs SelfWealth (2026):

 Two different approaches to ASX investing

-Stake and SelfWealth are both ASIC-regulated, CHESS-sponsored Australian brokers — but they were built around fundamentally different fee models and investor profiles.
+Stake and SelfWealth are both ASIC-regulated, CHESS-sponsored Australian brokers — but they were built around fundamentally different fee philosophies and investor profiles.

-Founded in 2012 and listed on the ASX itself, SelfWealth was built around a single, transparent pricing proposition: $9.50 flat per trade, no matter how large the order.
-No monthly fee, no percentage-based brokerage, no tiers to navigate.
+Founded in 2012 and listed on the ASX itself, SelfWealth was built around one proposition: $9.50 flat per trade, no matter the order size.
+No monthly fee, no tiers, no percentage-based brokerage.
+A $500 order costs the same as a $50,000 order.
+The model works well for infrequent, larger trades where the flat fee is proportionally small.

 | Feature | Stake | SelfWealth |